MateiSR/nvim-config/README.md

 5. Set up Neovim:

     Backup your `~/.config/nvim` folder, then replace it with the `.config/nvim` folder inside this repo.
+    **Important: if using none-ls, make sure to install all the formatters & linters specified in `.config/nvim/none-ls.lua` from `:Mason`**

 6. Launch Neovim: